Security upgrade · 2026

 Vault content needs an additional Face ID prompt.

-- Server compromise: the server holds ciphertext blobs only.
+- Relay compromise: the relay node forwards ciphertext only and stores nothing.
 There are no

 Out of scope: a sophisticated attacker with persistent access to the unlocked device, or one capable